annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 - Room ‘B’ only available in City Hotel.
 - Room ‘C’ and ‘H’ only available in Resort Hotel.
 - Room ‘E’ and ‘G’ more popular in Resort Hotel.

+### 5.4 Analysis Summary

+#### 5.4.1 Key steps take in the Analyze Phase

+- Summary statistics on selected columns
+- Data visualizations
+  - Data timeline - number of guest arrivals per month and year
+  - Early bookings - lead time, average lead time by hotel, number of children, distribution channel
+  - Weekend bookings - by hotel type, number of children, arrival date, market segment
+  - Booking distributions - transactions by distribution channel and deposit type, distribution and market segment
+  - Cancellations - total cancellations, cancellations by hotel, deposit type, lead time, number of children, arrival date, market segment
+  - Further areas of interest: top 10 guest countries of origin, guest continent of origin, average daily rate, preferred meal plan, preferred room type

+#### 5.4.2 Key takeaways

+- **Data scope and seasonality**

+- The data contains bookings from July 2015 - August 2017; 6 months of
+  data for 2015, full year data for 2016 and 8 months data for 2017.

+- Busiest months: May 2017, July 2017, August 2016

+- The City Hotel had more bookings overall.

+- Busiest month in City Hotel: May 2017

+- **Goal 1: Marketing campaign to target people who book early.**

+What group of guests tend to book early?

+- On average, guests book 80 days (2,5 month) in advance.
+- Guests with 1 child book earlier on average: 90 days (3 month) in advance.
+- Resort Hotel bookings are made more days in advance than City Hotel bookings; 83 days compared to 78 days.
+- Guests with no children book the least in advance; 79 days on average.
+- Guests booking through Travel Agencies or Travel Offices tend to book earlier; 87 days in advance.

+What are the main factors that influence lead time?

+- Hotel type, number of children, distribution channel.

+- **Goal 2: Increase weekend bookings.**

+What group of guests book the most weekend nights?

+- City Hotel guests book more weekend night.
+(Note: City Hotel had more bookings overall.)
+- Guests with no children book the most weekend nights.
+(Note: guests with no children have the most bookings overall.)
+- Guest who book through online travel agencies stay the most weekend nights.

+Which season is popular for weekend stays?

+- Summer month - July and August are popular in general and for weekend stays.

+- Week 27, 32, 33 were the most popular in 2016 for weekend night stays.
+  discounts during other seasons?

+- **Goal 3: Develop promotions based on different booking distributions.**

+How many of the transactions are occurring for each different distribution type?

+- 79% of the transactions occurred through travel agencies or travel offices (TA/TO), 14% were direct transactions, 5% corporate and only 0.2% through global distribution systems (GDS).

+Is the number of bookings for each distribution type different depending on whether or not there was a deposit or what market segment they represent?

+- Almost 90% of the booking were ‘No Deposit’

+- 74% of the ‘TA/TO’ transactions were online and approximately 20%
+  offline.

+- Online travel agency bookings where no deposit is required are the most popular among guests.

+- **Goal 4: Prevent cancellations.**

+How many bookings were cancelled out of total?

+- 30% of the City Hotel bookings were cancelled.
+- 23% of the Resort Hotel bookings were cancelled.
+- 27% of the overall bookings (24 021 of 87 392) were cancelled.

+What types of bookings are likely to get cancelled?

+- 94% of the Non Refund bookings got cancelled!

+- 27% of the ‘No Deposit’ bookings were cancelled (Note: almost 90% of the bookings are ‘No Deposit’)

+- Bookings made approximately 3,5 month in advance tend to get cancelled; the average lead time of cancelled bookings was 105 days

+- Guests with 2 children cancelled 41% of their bookings!

+- Guests with no children cancelled 27% of their bookings.
+(Note: the majority of the bookings come from guests without children.)

+- Almost 32% of the bookings were cancelled in 2017 (Note: data from Jan-Aug).

+- Most bookings were cancelled in July and August 2017.(Note: most bookings during summer)

+- 35% of the ‘Online TA’ bookings got cancelled.
+27% of the ‘Groups’ bookings got cancelled.
+(Note: ‘Online TA’ have the highest number of bookings.)

+- **Further areas of interest:**

+Which countries do customers come from?

+- 31% of the total bookings were made by guests from Portugal.
+- 11% of the total bookings were made by guests from the United Kingdom and 10% by guests from France.
+- 88% of the bookings originated from Europe.

+What is the Average Daily Rate (ADR) throughout the year?

+- ADR mostly consistent throughout the year in City Hotel
+- ADR higher during the summer months in the Resort Hotel

+What is the preferred meal plan in each hotel?

+- Bad & Breakfast is the most popular meal plan for both hotel types.
+- Half Board is more popular in Resort Hotel.
+- Self-catering (no meal) is more popular in City Hotel.

+What is the preferred room type in each hotel?

+- Room ‘A’ is the most popular in both hotels.
+- Room ‘B’ only available in City Hotel.
+- Room ‘C’ and ‘H’ only available in Resort Hotel.
+- Room ‘E’ and ‘G’ more popular in Resort Hotel.

+## 6. Share and Act Phases

+Top recommendations

+- Goal 1: Marketing campaign to target people who book early.

+Online “Early Bird Discounts”

+- Goal 2: Increase weekend bookings.

+Online, romantic weekend for couples Shoulder season discounts

+- Goal 3: Develop promotions based on different booking distributions

+Online travel agencies, can increase direct bookings as well In terms of market segments and distribution channels, TA and TO have shown to be the strongest, followed by the direct channel with the hotel.
+In the last case, the use of this channel could be incentivized by means of a special offer.

+- Goal 4: Prevent cancellations.

+The fact that a large portion of these reservations did not have a deposit indicates that customers are more inclined to cancel a reservation when they are not required to put down a deposit.
+The company should change the cancellation policy to make it a bit more restrictive.
+Additionally, it should conduct a brief survey of customers when they cancel a reservation to find out why they do so.

+we could send the customer an e-mail to confirm their booking.
+If they are not able confirm the booking would be deemed cancelled and the customer has to reserve a new booking.
+This would ensure a more vigilant booking method on part of the hotel and would also reduct the number of false bookings.

+Further recommendations

+loyalty strategy could be created, especially for clients coming from Portugal, as they are the main clients for both hotels.

+Finally, the low occupancy of rooms by adults with children seems to indicate that none of the hotels has a family-friendly atmosphere.
+Consequently, it would be worth considering what services could be included to attract this type of client or whether, on the contrary, efforts should be focused on attracting couples and groups of adults to the hotel, offering more exclusive services.